Pope heads to Malta; Migration, Ukraine war top his agenda

-Francis used a wheelchair lift to board the ITA aircraft rather than take the stairs, a sign that his painful knees were bothering him.
+Rather than take the stairs up to the ITA aircraft, Francis stood inside a wheelchair lift, a sign that his painful knees were bothering him.
 It was the first time he has used the elevator and was an indication that the inflammation has gotten worse.

 Malta, the European Union’s smallest country with a half-million people, has long been on the front lines of the flow of migrants and refugees across the Mediterranean.
 It has frequently called upon its bigger European neighbors to shoulder more of the burden receiving would-be refugees.